anitaxokojie/Multilingual-extractive-summarization/data/README.md

 ### Dataset Description

 The dataset contains transcripts of TED Talks in multiple languages, including English and Spanish.
-For this project, we worked with a subset of 1,000 TED Talk transcripts that were available in both languages.
+For this project, I worked with a subset of 1,000 TED Talk transcripts that were available in both languages.

 ### Data Structure